Bob Guiney: Personal life

-Only a few months later, in July 2004, Guiney married All My Children actress Rebecca Budig at his family's home in Long Lake, Michigan.
 On January 13, 2010, People Magazine reported that Guiney and Budig had decided to split.
 In April 2010, Budig filed for divorce.
 On Friday, July 23, 2010, the divorce was finalized with neither side requesting spousal support or any other financial assistance.
 They had no children together.

-In 2016 Guiney announced he was getting married for the third time to Jessica Canyon.
+In 2016 Guiney announced he was getting married for the second time to Jessica Canyon.
 The wedding took place on November 11, 2016 in Punta Mita, Mexico on his father's birthday.
-His brother in Law JD DeMare got ordained to marry Bob and Jessica his best friend.
+His brother-in-law JD DeMare got ordained to marry Guiney and Canyon.

 Prior to The Bachelor, Guiney was in a Lansing, Michigan-based band called "Fat Amy".
 The band split up in 2000 but reunited as the Bob Guiney Band to record the album 3 Sides, which was released in 2003.
 The album entered the Nielsen SoundScan album chart at 114 but by November 30, only around 21,000 copies had been sold and by December 7 the album dropped out of the chart's top 200 list.

 Guiney published a book in 2003, titled What a Difference a Year Makes: How Life's Unexpected Setbacks Can Lead to Unexpected Joy, describing his life leading up to his appearance on The Bachelorette, and the lessons he learned from his family and friends as he went through a divorce in the previous year.

 Guiney also performs with the Band From TV, a band of actors from various American television shows who donate the proceeds of their performances and recordings to charities of their choice.
 Members of the band include Greg Grunberg, James Denton, Hugh Laurie, Adrian Pasdar, Scott Grimes, Andy Patalan and Jesse Spencer.